 Caution: These heartbeat calls consume resources (network and battery) in the case of mobile clients.

-The WEBDEV application server attempts to dynamically detect whether the session can be kept alive.
+The WEBDEV Application Server tries to dynamically detect if session maintenance is available.
 Sessions are ended sooner only if the application server detects that the page displayed on the client side is a page from the site.
 Otherwise, (e.g. an external payment page is displayed), sessions are not ended.